Your guide to enrolment and induction

 Please view the below information on whether a payment is required before your enrolment can be confirmed.

-Please note, the payment amount required for enrolment may not reflect your upcoming payment calendar and due dates.
+Please note, the payment amount required for enrolment may not be reflected on your upcoming payment calendar and due dates.
 Your payment calendar may not indicate a payment is due during enrolment, but depending on your course level, residency and funding arrangements, a payment might be an enrolment requirement.

 If you are self-funding

-• If you are a self-funding part-time Undergraduate home student, you will need to pay 25% of any Autumn or through modules before your enrolment can be confirmed.
+• If you are a self-funding part-time Undergraduate home student, you will need to pay 25% of any Autumn and/or Through modules before your enrolment can be confirmed

-• If you are a self-funding Postgraduate Taught home student, you will need to pay 25% of any Autumn or through modules before your enrolment can be confirmed.
+• If you are a self-funding Postgraduate Taught home student, you will need to pay 25% of any Autumn and/or Through modules before your enrolment can be confirmed

-• If you are a returning International or EU Undergraduate or Postgraduate Taught student, you will need to make an advance payment of £3000 before your enrolment can be confirmed.
+• If you are a returning international or EU Undergraduate or Postgraduate Taught student that started with us in 2023 or earlier, you will need to make a payment of £3000 before your enrolment can be confirmed

 If you are being sponsored by your employer or another organisation